ysymyth/ysymyth.github.io/index.md

 I am a Ph.D. student at Princeton University, advised by [Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
 Previously, I graduated from Yao Class at Tsinghua University.

-In my work, I build language agents to interact with the world, e.g. play text games ([CALM](https://arxiv.org/abs/2010.02903)), shop online ([WebShop](https://arxiv.org/abs/2207.01206)), navigate Wikipedia to answer questions and verify facts ([ReAct](https://arxiv.org/abs/2210.03629)), or, based on the same idea, [act with any tool for any task](https://blog.langchain.dev/agents-round/).
+In my work, I build language agents to interact with the world, e.g. play text games ([CALM](https://arxiv.org/abs/2010.02903)), shop online ([WebShop](https://arxiv.org/abs/2207.01206)), call Wikipedia APIs to answer questions ([ReAct](https://arxiv.org/abs/2210.03629)), or, based on the same idea, [reason and act with any tool for any task without any learning example](https://blog.langchain.dev/agents-round/).

 In my life, I like reading, basketball, pool, travel, and rap.

 <!-- To contact me, click the paper plane, which is a language grounding problem.
  -->

-Please give me (annoynomous) feedback [here](https://www.admonymous.co/ysymyth), thanks in advance!
+I would appreciate (annoynomous) feedback [here](https://www.admonymous.co/ysymyth) about anything!

 # Recent Papers